Managing a home

 Unresponsive freeholders

-Sometimes, the freeholder might be hard to reach or unwilling to cooperate.
+Sometimes, the freeholder might be hard to reach or unwilling to cooperate, most commonly with older buildings or absent landlords.
 If you can't get a response or they can't be found, you can apply to the court for a vesting order.
 This allows the sale to go ahead without the freeholder’s direct involvement.
 It's important to get legal advice in these situations to help you through the process.

 Disputes over valuation

-There might be disagreements about how much the freehold is worth.
-If you and the freeholder can't agree on a price, the issue can be taken to the First-tier Tribunal (Property Chamber).
-This is an independent body that can decide what the fair value should be, based on evidence from both sides.
+If you can’t agree on the price, the matter can be referred to the First-tier Tribunal (Property Chamber), which independently determines a fair value, based on evidence from both sides.

 Coordination among leaseholders